 The Rainbird Trail is a delightful 1.3 mile trail that winds through a rainforest with towering trees, shrubs, & ferns before skirting a bluff that offers striking views of the city and Tongass Narrows humming with cruise ships, floatplanes, fishing boats, ferries and barges (not to mention a couple geocaches!).
-It's one of my husband's and my favorite go-to hike!
+It's one of my favorite go-to hike!

 The Ketchikan Rainbird Trail is named after the mythical 'Rainbird' said to inhabit the local rainforest.
 A Ketchikan icon, you will find the Rainbird all over town on logos, tour companies' names, & apparel.
 (Like the Ketchikan Yacht Club Burgee!)

 The trailhead is located on the left side of the parking lot, to the left of the buildings.
 There is a trailhead sign which helps!
-Click the photo below to see the trail description.

 The trail is typical of most Alaska hiking trails - it starts off gravel and begins an upward climb.
 The trail surface changes many times - from gravel to wooden steps, tree roots, large rocks, etc.